hpngithub/LinuxScript/Terminal/README.md

-Pre-request : Need Powerline fonts, so follow below installation.
+ATT: Need Powerline fonts before main install

-Quick installation
+STEP 1 : POWER LINE FONT INSTALL

 Note 1: If you are running a Debian or Ubuntu based Linux distribution, there should be a package available to install the Powerline Fonts with the following command: